CHTC/chtc-website-source/uw-research-computing/scaling-htc.md

 	output files are larger than 1GB, or you have any other questions about handling data on resources beyond CHTC, please [contact us](chtc@cs.wisc.edu)!

--   **Short or interruptable jobs**: Your job can run in under 8 hours
+-   **Short or interruptable jobs**: Your job can complete in under 10 hours
     \-- either it finishes in that amount of time, or it self-checkpoints at least that frequently.
 If you would like to implement self-checkpointing for a longer code, we are happy to provide resources